AfeefaDe/afeefa-messaging/README.md

 ## Dependencies to other services
 - needs information from `afeefa-backend-api` about outdated entries to send the emails
 - needs end points for entry editing, which are handed out to the users (data ok, data update, data delete ...)
-- where to keep the information, that some messaging happened?

 ## Development
-1. set SMTP config for your mailing service
-2. set database config for messaging-related logging
+1. checkout repo in a desired place
+2. Install all dependencies via `$ composer install`
+3. create config files `/config/smtpconf.ini` and `/config/auth.ini` from provided example files
-1. run root folder with `index.php` on php, e.g.
+1. run root folder with `index.php` on php, e.g. `$ php -S localhost:3010`
-`php -S localhost:3010`
+1. fire requests to the routes, e.g. using postman

 ## Deployment
 1. checkout repo in a desired place
-2. Install all dependencies with composer (see *composer.json*)
+2. Install all dependencies via `$ composer install`
+3. create config files `/config/smtpconf.ini` and `/config/auth.ini` from provided example files